gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 consumption and health variables [(see here)](https://dmsjournal.biomedcentral.com/articles/10.1186/s13098-024-01417-6).

-Therefore, a polynomial model will be tested.
+Therefore, a polynomial model will be tested. \### Polynomial model

 ``` r
 #### POLYNOMIAL MODEL